ghost-bones/bones-core/README.md

 Following is an orientation of the bones-core theme, for full documentation check out the [official theme development guide](https://docs.ghost.org/api/handlebars-themes/) from Ghost.

 The theme follow the basic structure listed in the [official handlebars-themes documentation](https://docs.ghost.org/api/handlebars-themes/structure/) and includes the  optional /partials directory for storing reused code.
 The goal here is to cut down on development work so it is best not to repeat ourselves if we don't have to.

+This theme does borrow some of its code from *Casper* the default theme for [Ghost](http://github.com/tryghost/ghost/).

+This has been done for a couple of reasons;
+* If you are already developing using Casper as a working base you will be familiar with it, so it should help reduce development,
+* To reduce the development time for this theme, and
+* Because that is what it is there for.